jonnylin13/perion/README.md

-# `titan`
+# `@perion/perion`

-Named after the first private server I've ever played, `titan` is a library of Node.js modules that helps bring MapleStory private server development to the `npm` ecosystem.
+`perion` is a library of Node.js modules that helps bring MapleStory private server development to the `npm` ecosystem.

 * Note this project is in early development, use with caution